in-RET/ensys-gui-new/docs/index.md

+---
+hide:
+  - navigation
+  - toc
+---

-!!! danger
+!!! warning
-    This is the prototype documentation and need a rework!
+    This is the prototype documentation!

-!!! info
+!!! tip
     If you find some bugs don't hesitate to mail at <a href="mailto:ensys@hs-nordhausen.de">Hochschule Nordhausen</a>

 <figure markdown>